 Parties on college and university campuses and at the homes of high school students can lead to your child being charged with minor in possession (MIP).
 While many kids view underage drinking as a rite of passage, your child faces serious, lasting consequences if convicted.
 Depending on the situation, your child could receive a permanent criminal record, which could be viewed by any potential employers and school officials.

-At The Law Office of Thomas W. Martin, LLC, I provide comprehensive criminal defense representation for minors and college-age individuals to help protect their rights and their futures.
-As a dedicated Fort Collins underage drinking defense attorney, I have extensive experience with:
+At The Law Office of Thomas W. Martin, LLC, in Fort Collins, Colorado, our firm provides comprehensive defense against criminal charges for minors and college-age individuals to help protect their rights and their futures.
+We have extensive experience with: